Thousands of Android devices with pre-installed backdoors

 Overall the researchers they confirmed eight devices with backdoors installed — seven TV boxes, the T95, T95Z, T95MAX, X88, Q9, X12PLUS and MXQ Pro 5G and one J5-W tablet.
 The company's report, which is lead by data scientist Marion Habiby, says Human Security has identified at least 74.000 Android devices showing signs of Badbox infection worldwide.

 TV boxes are made in China.
-Somewhere before they reach resellers one is added backdoor.
+Somewhere before they reach resellers a firmware backdoor is added.
 This backdoor uses the Triada malware first discovered by security firm Kaspersky the 2016, and modifies a component of the Android operating system, allowing itself to access applications installed on the devices.
 Then he contacts the hackers.
-“Unbeknownst to the user, when you connect this thing, it uses a command and control (C2) and it starts doing a lot of bad things,” says Reid.
+"Unbeknownst to the user, when you plug this thing in, it uses a command and control (C2) command and starts doing a bunch of bad things," says Reid.

 The findings are consistent with those of other researchers and ongoing research.
 Fyodor Yarochkin, senior threat researcher at security firm Trend Micro, says the company has seen two Chinese groups that have used backdoors on Android devices – one it has investigated in depth, and the other is the one Human Security has looked into.